jenniferlhood/pwqmn/ReadMe.txt

 The program:
 ---------------

-Currently, the program is a python script that interfaces with R. Currently anyone wishing to use this program must have the following:
+Currently, the program is a python script that interfaces with R. Anyone wishing to use this program must have the following:

 Dependencies: